takahiro-hirofuchi/mesmeric-emulator/README.md

 - Linux machine with Intel Xeon CPU
   - Intel Xeon will be necessary.
 Other lines of processors such as Intel Core may lack a necessary performance monitoring unit.
-  - It is well-tested with processors of the Haswell and Broadwell architecture.
-It should work with processors of other architectures.
+  - It is well-tested with processors of the Intel Broadwell architecture.
+It should work with processors of other architectures (e.g., Haswell and Skylake).
+    If your processor is not supported, please add its information in ```src/types.c```.
   - It uses the userland API (i.e., sysfs and system calls) of the Linux kernel.
     It is tested with Linux 5.4.0-rc2.
 It should work with other Linux versions as long as the API is compatible.